-The F-150 is available with four different engines, including a powerful yet fuel-efficient "EcoBoost" V6.
+The F-150 is available with four different engines, including two powerful yet fuel-efficient "EcoBoost" V6 options.
 All are paired with a six-speed automatic transmission and can be had with either rear- or four-wheel-drive.

 Thousands of Configurations, A Truck For Every Purpose